re-data/re-data/README.md

 # Docs

-More details on tables created by re_data through dbt package are on project github https://github.com/re-data/dbt-re-data and docs for this package: [here](https://re-data.github.io/dbt-re-data/#!/overview/re_data)
+More details on tables created by re_data through dbt package are on the project Github https://github.com/re-data/dbt-re-data and docs for this package: [here](https://re-data.github.io/dbt-re-data/#!/overview/re_data)

 # Community